forkanbin14/Pro_jammer/README.md

 **Standard version (outdated)**

-<ul><li>Number of modules: Used 2 nRF24 modules, which provided sufficient jamming power</li></ul>
+<ul><li>Number of modules: Used 2 Pro modules, which provided sufficient jamming power</li></ul>

-<ul><li>Critical Flaw: Due to a pin conflict between the nRF24 modules and the display, the user interface became unresponsive after jamming was started.
+<ul><li>Critical Flaw: Due to a pin conflict between the Pro modules and the display, the user interface became unresponsive after jamming was started.
 This made it impossible to stop the device via the display, requiring a full power cycle to shut it down</li></ul>

 <ul><li>Status: Starting from version V2.6.0, this version is no longer supported or updated.
 It is highly recommended to switch to the Flexible version</li></ul>